22 Jun — 05 Oct 2019

 Newlyn Art Gallery

-Larry Achiampong (1984, UK) Relic 1 (2017) is a film about English landscapes seen from an Afro-futurist post-colonial sci-fi vantage point.
+Larry Achiampong’s (1984, UK) Relic 1 (2017) is a film that looks back at an English landscape and culture as seen from a distant post-colonial future.

-Peggy Atherton (1969, UK) work is haunted by a sense of loss and absent presence.
-She slip-casts road-kill, firing them at 900C leaving an encapsulated space where an animal used to be.
-These small sarcophagi honour the otherwise unnoticed deaths of small animals.
+Peggy Atherton’s (1969, UK) work is haunted by a sense of loss and absent presence.
+Atherton collects ‘road kill’ which she then slip-casts and fires to 900C to create ceramic shells that encapsulate spaces where an animal used to be.

-Karin Bos’ (1966, Netherlands) sparse paintings of caravans have a survivalist mood, hunkered down in a desolate landscape.
+Karin Bos’ (1966, Netherlands) paintings of caravans and fires that have a survivalist mood, hunkered down in a desolate landscape.

-Nick Crowe & Ian Rawlinson (1968, UK &1965, UK) emergency foil blankets are remade into reflective bunting, as a sign of warning or marking a celebration.
+Nick Crowe & Ian Rawlinson’s (1968, UK &1965, UK) Bunting repurposes emergency foil blankets to create golden, reflective bunting – perhaps a marking of celebration or maybe of warning.

 Melanie Manchot (1966, Germany).
-In the lower gallery, Out of Bounds (2016) is a double projection installation depicting two scenes of regular ski-resort mountain maintenance, but equally sublime and otherworldly – suggesting a ‘terra-forming’ activity on a future Mars landscape.
+Showing, in the lower gallery, Out of Bound (2016) is a double projection installation that presents two scenes from the high Alps.
+Although actually depicting normal ski-slope maintenance – the sublime and otherworldly vision could equally suggest a kind of ‘terra-forming’ activity in an alien landscape.

 Benny Nemerofsky Ramsay (1973, Canada).
-An air-raid siren that reveals itself to be a boy’s soprano voice – a plaintiff call of warning from perhaps the one most in danger.
+The sound of an air-raid siren reveals itself to the voice of a boy soprano – perhaps a plaintive call from the future.